faliagas/clparser/README.md

 const char *fruits[] = {"orange", "apple", "grape", "peach", "melon"};
 int ofs = 1; // default selection is apple
 ```
-and we'd like to have the user select an object.
+and we'd like to let the user select an object.
 This is specified on the command line as follows:
 ```bash
 $ myprog -peach
 ```